 A few weeks ago, we posted on some of the difficulties that divorced and separated parents may encounter when Halloween comes around.
-Essentially, disputes may arise when both parents want to take the child trick-or-treating in their respective neighborhood.
+Essentially, disputes may arise when both parents want to take the child trick-or-treating in their respective neighborhoods.
 With Halloween coming next Tuesday, we thought it prudent to reiterate the messages that can help in resolving disputes.

 In many cases, it could be fairly easy to resolve these problems.
-For instance, parents can compromise and have Saturday afternoon for a Halloween party or event with one parent, while trick-or-treating on Tuesday may be with the other parent.
+For instance, parents can compromise and have Saturday afternoon for a Halloween party or event with one parent, while trick-or-treating on Tuesday maybe with the other parent.

 Another solution is to agree to alternate the holiday each year, regardless of whose parenting time it falls on.
 A third option is to have the children get ready in one parent’s home (so that they can take photos and bring them to a few houses) and then have the bulk of trick-or-treating take place with the other parent in his/her neighborhood or selected location.